awslabs/sagemaker-debugger/CONTRIBUTING.md

 information to effectively respond to your bug report or contribution.

-## Reporting Bugs/Feature Requests
+## Reporting bugs and requesting features

-We welcome you to use the GitHub issue tracker to report bugs or suggest features.
+Use the GitHub issue tracker to report bugs or suggest features.

-When filing an issue, please check [existing open](https://github.com/awslabs/sagemaker-debugger/issues), or [recently closed](https://github.com/awslabs/sagemaker-debugger/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20), issues to make sure somebody else hasn't already reported the issue.
-Please try to include as much information as you can.
+When filing an issue, check [existing open](https://github.com/awslabs/sagemaker-debugger/issues) or [recently closed](https://github.com/awslabs/sagemaker-debugger/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20) issues to make sure someone else hasn't already reported the issue.
+Include as much information as you can.
 Details like these are incredibly useful:

 * A reproducible test case or series of steps
 * The version of our code being used